melodyyangaws/sql-based-etl/README.md

   ```
   ![](/images/3-argo-job-dependency.png)

-5. The job outputs a [Delta Lake](https://delta.io/) table.
-Run the query in [Athena] console (https://console.aws.amazon.com/athena/), in order to check if it is a SCD2 type.
+5. Query the table in [Athena](https://console.aws.amazon.com/athena/) to check if it has the same outcome as the table populated by Jupyter.

 ```
 SELECT * FROM default.contact_snapshot WHERE id=12